MrGooglr/min-blog-port/README.md

   </a>
 </h1>
 <h3 align="center">
-  Bootstraped using : <a href="https://minimal-blog.lekoarts.de">Gatsby Starter: Minimal Blog</a>
+  Bootstrapped using : <a href="https://minimal-blog.lekoarts.de">Gatsby Starter: Minimal Blog</a>
 </h3>